stephaneVercouillieBMID/slate/source/index.html.md

 <aside class="notice">You can find our JWKSet URL in the itsme® <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration">OpenID configuration file</a>, using the key `jwks_uri`.</aside>

-<aside class="warning"> Redirect URIs (to which the User will be redirected after authentication in the itsme App) need to be whitelisted by our F5.
+<aside class="notice"> Redirect URIs (to which the User will be redirected after authentication in the itsme App) need to be whitelisted by our F5.
   <ul>
     <li>Multiple URLs can be whitelisted per service</li>
     <li>Additional parameters are not allowed and entire redirect_uri must match</li>